 If you still haven’t decided what your stance is on manscaping, if you’re just looking for more information about it, or if you’d like to know how to go about it in the healthiest way possible, you’ve come to the right place.

 There are so many ways to go about manscaping.
-Lume is all about laying down facts so you can make empowered, informed decisions that fit you best.
+Lume is all about laying down facts so you can make empowered, informed decisions that best fit you.
 We want to emphasize the risks surrounding this enterprise since it’s not as widely discussed.
 Know that, whichever manscaping decision you come to, Lume has got you covered.

 Chances are you have already “manscaped” without even realizing it.
 Shaving or trimming your facial hair or ears, nose hairs and eyebrows count, and if you want to get technical, even trimming the hairs on your head could be considered part of the art.
 You can take it all the way to less common areas such as your arms, legs, hands, and toes if that’s your style.
 Some prefer toe hair, while others choose to remove it.
 Who knew?
 You can really take this as far as you want to come up with your own “manscape manifesto.”